China's top central banker cautions against hot property prices

 The remarks were made at a G20 meeting in Washington earlier this week and released by the PBOC on its website on Saturday.

-Vice finance minister Zhu Guangyao echoed Zhou's remarks in an interview with the official Xinhua News Agency, saying the government's targeted measures to curb hot property prices were "timely and appropriate", according to a Xinhua report late on Saturday.

-The two top officials' latest remarks signaled that Beijing will continue to target property speculators and curb credit risks in the real estate sector to prevent bubbles.
+Zhou's latest remarks signalled that Beijing will continue to target speculators and curb credit risks in the property sector to prevent bubbles.

 While a property boom has helped to support China's economic growth, fuelling demand for everything from construction materials to furniture, it is seen as adding credit risks to the banking system and China's debt problem.